isabella232/deco-docs/glossary.md

 Value of the yield token in base asset terms.
 For example, the amount of DAI a CHAI balance can withdraw from the CHAI protocol.

+### pure-yield

+Asset that promises its holder only the yield earned at settlement.

 ## R

 ### redeem